Intervention for Fatigue in HCT Recipients

 Inclusion Criteria

-• adult patients (≥ 18 years) - have the ability to speak and read English - have undergone autologous or allogeneic transplant > 6 months prior to enrollment - no evidence of disease relapse requiring therapy - report moderate to severe fatigue in the past week (FSI average severity item rating ≥ 4 of 0-10) - are currently receiving their care at the MGH Blood and Marrow Transplant Clinic
+• adult patients (≥ 18 years) - have the ability to speak and read English - have undergone autologous or allogeneic transplant > 6 months prior to enrollment - no evidence of disease relapse requiring therapy - no new other malignancy requiring therapy after transplant - report moderate to severe fatigue in the past week (FSI average severity item rating ≥ 4 of 0-10) - are currently receiving their care at the MGH Blood and Marrow Transplant Clinic

 Exclusion Criteria